tezos/tezos/docs/whitedoc/michelson.rst

 -  The lower internal representation is written as a GADT whose type parameters encode exactly the typing rules given in this specification.
-In other words, if a program written in this representation is accepted by OCaml’s typechecker, it is guaranteed type-safe.
+In other words, if a program written in this representation is accepted by OCaml's typechecker, it is guaranteed type-safe.
 This of course also valid for programs not handwritten but generated by OCaml code, so we are sure that any manipulated code is type-safe.